Mauritius Country Summary

 Economy

-Mauritius has developed a stable and competitive economy, achieving middle-income status in less than 50 years, with a real GDP growth averaging 4.7% from 1968 to 2017.
-Despite setbacks from the COVID-19 pandemic, the economy rebounded strongly, with an estimated GDP growth of 7% in 2023, driven by a vibrant tourism sector and strong performance in transport and financial services.
-The country has diversified its economy from sugarcane to a more varied structure, including manufacturing, services, and tourism, although it faces challenges such as structural issues in key sectors and disparities in the labor force.
+Mauritius has developed a stable and competitive economy, achieving middle-income status in less than 50 years, with a real GDP growth averaging 4.7 percent from 1968 to 2017.
+Despite setbacks from the COVID-19 pandemic, the economy rebounded strongly, with an estimated GDP growth of 7 percent in 2023, largely driven by tourism and construction.
+The country has diversified from a sugarcane monoculture to a more varied economy, including sectors like manufacturing, services, and ICT, although it faces challenges such as structural issues and disparities in the labor market.

 Buy Full Mauritius Report